- News & Views

 In addition to being a major cause of climate change, the widespread destruction of the world’s forests also harms the people who live in and rely on them for their livelihoods.

 Save the trees, save the world

 “The scale of the challenge and opportunity to restore forests is well-known — the question is really how,” said Zhang Xinsheng, president of IUCN, during a session highlighting the progress of the Bonn Challenge.
 “It’s important to see that we are in the realm of mitigation, not just the realm of conservation.
 And that we are in the realm of green growth, as well as social progress.”

 Currently one of the world’s best hopes for turning the tide on deforestation, the Bonn Challenge is a global effort to restore 150 million hectares of the world’s deforested and degraded land by 2020 and 350 million hectares by 2030.
 In addition to promoting climate change mitigation, the initiative is designed to serve as an implementation vehicle for national priorities such as water and food security, rural development, biodiversity and land degradation commitments.

-First launched in 2011 at a high-level event in Bonn in 2011, the 2020 target was later endorsed and extended to 2030 by the New York Declaration on Forests of the 2014 UN Climate Summit.
+First launched in 2011 at a high-level event in Bonn, the 2020 target was later endorsed and extended to 2030 by the New York Declaration on Forests of the 2014 UN Climate Summit.
 Among the many signatories included dozens of private companies, including Asia Pulp and Paper (APP), Cargill and Unilever.
 The Declaration sets a global timeline to halve deforestation of natural forests by 2020, and end it altogether by 2030.